 Mission and Purposes

-The mission of the Cancer Immunology Working Group (hereafter, CIMM/AACR) is to provide an ongoing forum for scholarly discussion of the complex relationships between the immune system and tumor cells along the continuum of cancer research.
-CIMM/AACR seeks—at a national and international level—to bring together researchers and clinicians from any relevant scientific disciplines who are interested in working together to increase knowledge about cancer immunology and immunotherapy and apply the knowledge gained from advances to accelerate the prevention, detection, treatment, and survivorship of cancer.
+The mission of the AACR Cancer Immunology Working Group is to provide an ongoing forum for scholarly discussion of the complex relationships between the immune system and tumor cells along the continuum of cancer research.
+The AACR Cancer Immunology Working Group seeks—at a national and international level—to bring together researchers and clinicians from any relevant scientific disciplines who are interested in working together to increase knowledge about cancer immunology and immunotherapy and apply the knowledge gained from advances to accelerate the prevention, detection, treatment, and survivorship of cancer.